Deuterium Content in different foods and Deuterium Depletion

 Drink deuterium depleted water

 To help your body tissues to initiate the decrease of deuterium levels, you can consume deuterium depleted water.
 It is better to lower your deuterium levels gradually, therefore it is recommended to replace all your drinking water with 125 ppm (Preventa 125) containing deuterium depleted water for 3-4 weeks, then you can slowly go back to your regular water and carry on with the appropriate diet.
+We recommend to stop drinking deuterium depleted water when your deuterium level in your breathe condensate reaches no lower than 125 ppm.
+We consider a healthy range to be between 125-150 ppm.

 Increase your sleep